 Paulson said he was considering shutting down his affiliate program.
 “Frankly, it’s becoming more trouble than it’s worth and this current situation isn’t helping matters much,” he said.

-Regardless of what Paulson may do, the McGortys have already done damage.
+Regardless of what Paulson may do, McGorty's sites have already done damage.
 Pinho said the experience of piecing the network caused him to question whether Google was properly moderating what it inputted into Google News.

 “It's pretty crazy to have to wade through months- or years-old pieces plagiarized from other news sources in an email service provided by a company whose mission is ostensibly to organize the world's information,” he said.

-His encounter with the McGorty sites also makes him concerned for the future of journalism.
+His encounter with McGorty's sites also makes him concerned for the future of journalism.

 “It's pretty depressing that in addition to all the other well-documented financial problems that newsgathering and reporting faces, there's this added problem of grifters stealing content and monetizing it for themselves,” he said.
 “It all feels pretty dystopian.”